GeorgeForse/VPN-List/README.md

 Denying literal IP hosts will also mitigate/disable many VPNs using HTTPS/TCP 443 or HTTP/TCP 80.
 I'd also recommend blocking/disabling QUIC as any QUIC requests will bypass your proxy.
 You can disable QUIC by blocking UDP 80 & UDP 443 in your UTM/Firewall, and you can also set Group Policies or Google Admin Policies to disable this in Google Chrome.

+# Important Note for Educational Institutions:
+You must comply with local safeguarding laws set by your state or country.
+You cannot solely use this list as your only mitigation against VPN usage on your networks.
+You must use a compliant UTM, Web Proxy, Layer 7 Firewall or other safeguarding solution in addition to this list.

+You may also have some additional success in mitigating this risk by educating those dependent on you for safeguarding them.
+You can tackle this issue with technology, however, at the end of the day it is a behavioural issue which should be treated the same way as any other breach of conduct or policy.
+A two-pronged approach is best, I have found.

 # This list breaks:
 * WindScribe
 * Betternet